citrushack/cutiehack2020/readme.md

 ```
 # Clone your repository to your local machine

-git clone repository_URL
+git clone repository_name

 # Should create a folder with the same title of your repository.
-Move your html file here.
+Move to this directory, and move your html file here.

+cd repository_name

-# If you want it to be visible at the root, name it index.html
+# If you want the page to be visible at the root, name it index.html
 # Now, we tell git to track this new html file

 git add index.html